LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/studios/crazy-echoes/README.md

 Also, notice how `"HELLO!"` is shorter than `"./mixedupecho"`, and so the program "wraps around" and starts over again at `'H'`whenever it reaches the end of the string.

-How can you implement that?
+How can you implement that wraparound feature?
 The modulo `%` operator is your friend here.

 Spcifically, note that `"HELLO!"[5]` yields `'!'`, and `"HELLO!"[6]` is beyond the bounds of the array.